- 2020 Update: South Recreation Area will open June 4th, weather permitting. Online Registration Portal will open May 28th for reservations.

 Season and Hours

 The South Slope Recreation Area is open Thursday – Saturday from 7:30am to 3:00pm, weather permitting.
+Rangers will be at the gate from 7:30am to approximately 8:00am, at which time the gates will be locked as the Rangers are on patrol (approx.1 hour).
+If you arrive to a locked gate, please wait for the Ranger to return from patrol to gain access.
 Recreation users must leave by the designated closing time.
 The gate will be locked at 3:00pm.
 The opening and closing day of each season are determined by current conditions in the recreation area.
 Annual targeted opening date is the end of May and the closing date the end of September.

 Use of the area is by permit only